bvibber/ogv.js/README.md

 ogv.js
 ======

-Media decoder and player for Ogg Vorbis/Opus/Theora and (experimentally) WebM video.
+Media decoder and player for Ogg Vorbis/Opus/Theora and WebM video.

 Based around libogg, libvorbis, libtheora, libopus, libvpx, and libnestegg compiled to JavaScript with Emscripten.